BorntraegerMarc/pool/README.md

 - kubectl v1.24.0 or newer
 - Have Docker running locally
 - Ensure you don't have other VPC with CIDR range 10.0.0.0/16 running
+- Runs only on Linux/Mac - not Windows

 Build:
 cd microservice-1